Learn The Best Walking Routes Throughout The Country Of Portugal

 Portugal is home to many stunning views just waiting to be seen by hikers.
 “Walking In Portugal” by Andrew Mok and Simon Whitmarsh chronicles 40 short and multi-day walks in Portugal.

-With mountains, national parks, and a scenic coast, there is plenty of nature to be trekked on.
-The book covers the entire mainland of Portugal, including it's highest peak in Serra da Estrela, and provides useful information on history, culture, and wildlife.
+With mountains, national parks, and the scenic coast, there is plenty of nature to be trekked on.
+The book covers the entire mainland of Portugal, including its highest peak in Serra da Estrela, and provides useful information on history, culture, and wildlife.

 From jagged mountains to picturesque rivers, learn about a magnitude of walks you can take.
 The walks range from shorter, family-friendly strolls to more advanced routes that span days and tackle rugged terrain.